 The facility is open from 9-5 for teaching.
 After 5pm, access is via swipe card for staff (and for students upon request.)

 The Experiential Learning Studio is an NBE dedicated space.
 Any request for Studio access from non NBE staff must be approved by the School.
-If you require access please send a request to Ben Evans.
+If you require access please send a request to Danielle Gericke.

 Geomechanics and Pavement Laboratories